Category: Blog

 The CPA Life plan offers three underwriting rate classes:

-The “Preferred” rate always requires a paramedical exam, while the “Standard” and “Select” rate classes are eligible for accelerated underwriting and no exam.
+The “Preferred” rate always requires a paramedical exam.
+In contrast, the “Standard” and “Select” rate classes are eligible for accelerated underwriting and no exam.

-The money that is not used by the group life insurance plan for expenses, claims, and other charges are refunded by Prudential back to the participants through the AICPA Insurance Trust.
+The money not used by the group life insurance plan for expenses, claims, and Prudential refunds other charges to the participants through the AICPA Insurance Trust.

 The amount you may receive is based on your age, payment basis, rate class, and type of product purchased.

-While the Annual Cash Refund is not guaranteed and may vary from year to year, a refund has been issued every year of the Plan.
+While the Annual Cash Refund is not guaranteed and may vary yearly, a refund has been issued every year of the Plan.

-First off, the most important thing for you to do if you need life insurance is to get a life insurance policy.
+First, the most important thing to do if you need life insurance is to get a life insurance policy.

 It’s simple enough, but many people overlook getting enough coverage.

-The best advice we can give you is to get a comparison of the AICPA life insurance products to what we have to offer.
+The best advice we can give you is to compare the AICPA life insurance products to what we offer.